 Shamim Ara was Pakistani cinema’s top actress of the 1960s, taking over from the legendary Sabiha Khanum.
 What’s more, she has also had an extremely successful directorial career following her days as a leading lady.

-Recognised by now as an extremely competant actress, Shamim Ara began getting cast in A-1 productions.
-Films like Insaan Badalta Hai (1961), Zamane Kya Kahega (1961) and Qaidi (1962) proved to be extremely popular taking Shamim Ara to the very top.
+Recognised by now as an extremely competant actress, Shamim Ara began getting cast as the female lead in A-1 productions.
+Films like Insaan Badalta Hai (1961), Zamane Kya Kahega (1961) and Qaidi (1962) proved to be extremely popular taking Ara to the very top.
 Qaidi, in particular, co-starring Darpan was a landmark film in Shamim Ara’s career.
 The film is most famous for arguably Noor Jehan’s greatest ever song, Mujhse Pehli Si Mohabbat Mere Mehboob Na Maang, picturised on Shamim Ara.
 The song, based on Faiz Ahmed Faiz’s verse and ‘gifted’ by him to Noor Jehan following her amazing rendering, has been voted as the greatest Urdu song ever!

 The 1970s saw younger heroines like Zeba, Deeba, Shabnam, Rani and Nisho take over and Shamim Ara ended her career as leading lady by the mid 1970s.
 However, she was already exploring other possibilities.
 Saiqa had been her first foray into film production and the mid 1970s saw her enter into film direction as well with Jeeo aur Jeene Do (1976).